gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I can do that," Sindy said.

 Her father nodded without stopping.
-"I know, but I like doing things for you sometimes."
+"I know, but I like to…"
+He trailed off,
+then shook his head.
+"Sorry, what was I saying?"

+"You were saying you like to put jam on my toast," Sindy prompted.

+He brightened.
+"Right.
+Here you go."

+"Thanks, papa," she said again.
+He *was* better,
+she told herself,
+just not *all* better.

 Mama Roo and Sindy's sister Maddy joined them a few minutes later.
 They had brushed their fur until it almost shone,